Last Updated: September 25, 2014

-The Atlantic Monthly Group, Inc. ("The Atlantic") owns and operates several public-facing websites, including theatlantic.com and,theatlanticwire.com, as well as makes the same or similar content available to mobile users, including via WAP and apps available to users of Apple's iPhone and iPad, (collectively, the "Sites" or "Sites and Mobile Content").
+The Atlantic Monthly Group, Inc. ("The Atlantic") owns and operates several public-facing websites, including theatlantic.com, citylab.com and, thewire.com, as well as makes the same or similar content available to mobile users, including via apps available to users of Apple's iPhone and iPad, (collectively, the "Sites" or "Sites and Mobile Content").
 (App purchases are typically also subject to the terms and conditions of the entity that operates the app store, which are accessible on that entity's website.)

 Access to the Sites and to some Mobile Content is provided free of charge and does not create a professional services relationship or any other relationship with The Atlantic.

 These Sites and Mobile Content are provided solely for your personal, non-commercial use.
 You may not develop or derive for commercial sale any data in machine-readable or other form that incorporates or uses any substantial part of the Sites nor transfer to or store any data residing or exchanged over the Sites in any electronic network for use by more than one user unless you obtain prior written permission from The Atlantic.
 Specifically, unless explicitly authorized in these Terms and Conditions or by the owner of the materials, you may not modify, copy, reproduce, republish, upload, post, transmit, translate, sell, create derivative works, exploit, or distribute in any manner or medium any material from the Sites.
 Information about requesting permission to reproduce or distribute materials from the Sites can be found here.